AntoineButeau/BitcoinBot/README.md

     - Have users define their own market symbols and ability to support multiple market symbols.
     - Have users set their own percentage thresholds based on their market symbols.
     - Faster time interval / refresh rate (e.g. from 60 minutes to 2 minutes).
-    - Provide more analytics on market information so that users can make more informed decision on changing their stacking sats strategy (e.g. BTC or ETH Rainbow chart which look at logarithmic regression)
+    - Provide more analytics on market information so that users can make more informed decision on changing their stacking sats strategy (e.g. BTC or ETH Rainbow chart which look at logarithmic regression).